 People use checklists the same way they make a to-do list.

-The difference being, the managers’ involvement in making the checklist to make certain tasks are completed as assigned and in a timely manner.
+The difference being, the managers’ involvement in making the checklist to ensure certain tasks are completed as assigned and on time.

 There are many church jobs that could benefit from using a checklist.